*All Orders 4/19-4/27 Will Ship 4/28*

 But peppers with many bumps and ridges tend to be hotter than their smooth companions.

-Look out if you find a small pepper that looks like a wrinkled old man – it’s probably pretty hot.
-No offense to wrinkled, old men.
+Look out if you find a small pepper resembling a wrinkled older man – it’s probably pretty hot—no offense to wrinkled, older men.

 The World’s Hottest Pepper (For Now)